Websoft2019/greatticket-updated/DEPLOYMENT.md

 **Important:**
 - The `.env` file is not tracked in Git and will be preserved during deployments.
 - Database is already set up on VPS - no migrations will be run during deployment.
+- **APP_KEY must not be changed** - it would break existing encrypted passwords and data.

 ### 2. GitHub Actions Setup (Optional)